GregFrench/horror-style-activation-steering/README.md

 This project shows how to build a simple activation steering vector from paired writing examples, then apply that vector during autoregressive generation to shift a neutral story prompt toward eerie, PG-13 horror style while preserving the prompt's core subject.

-The implementation is intentionally public, educational, and self-contained.
-It does not include private lab code, private datasets, unpublished research results, or University of Waterloo research-repo specifics.

 ## What This Demonstrates

 - Loading `meta-llama/Llama-3.1-8B-Instruct` with Hugging Face Transformers and PyTorch.